internetarchive/sandcrawler/README.md

 for most of this is to submit metadata to [fatcat](https://fatcat.wiki), which is the more stable, maintained, and public-facing service.

 Code in this repository is potentially public!
-Not intented to accept public contributions for the most part.
+Not intended to accept public contributions for the most part.
 Much of this will not work outside the IA cluster environment.